google/assertor/README.md

 ========
 Assertor makes test assertions and failure messages more human-readable.

-Assertor is heavy affected by [Java Truth](https://github.com/google/truth) in terms of API design and error messages.
+Assertor is heavyly affected by [Java Truth](https://github.com/google/truth) in terms of API design and error messages.
+Assertor is a totally different project from Java Truth.

 ### Disclaimer